Detection Process

 - database connection strings

 Secrets Hunter handles different candidate types differently.
 PEM keys and database connection strings have recognizable structure, while generic string candidates are usually detected through entropy and assignment context.
+The scanner also uses regex matches for some cases, such as low entropy secrets or secrets with non-standard character sets.

 Process Overview